99 Problems: Covers and performances

-In 2008, the song was memorably covered by Barry Chuckle of British children's comedy duo The Chuckle Brothers as part of BBC Radio 1's Scott Mills show.
+In 2008, the single was covered by Barry Chuckle of British children's comedy duo The Chuckle Brothers as part of BBC Radio 1's Scott Mills show.
 Mills described the cover as "superior, in essence, to the original".

-On January 21, 2009, Jay-Z performed the song as part of his set at the Staff Ball, the last official event of Barack Obama's inauguration.
+On January 21, 2009, Jay-Z performed the single as part of his set at the Staff Ball, the last official event of Barack Obama's inauguration.
 The ball was exclusively for 4,000 staffers who had worked on Obama's campaign.
 Jay-Z tweaked the lyrics to suit the historic atmosphere, and the crowd sang along: "I got 99 problems but a Bush ain't one", replacing "bitch" with the name of the former President.
 At a rally for President Barack Obama in November 2012 Jay-Z changed the lyrics of the song to "If you having world problems I feel bad for you son / I got 99 problems but Mitt ain't one."
 President Obama quipped in his monologue at the White House Correspondents' Dinner on April 27, 2013: "Some things are beyond my control.
 For example, this whole controversy about Jay-Z going to Cuba.
 It's unbelievable.
 I've got 99 problems and now Jay-Z is one."

-Eminem referenced the lyrics in his song "So Much Better" on The Marshall Mathers LP 2 album, with the lines "I got 99 problems and a bitch ain't one/ She's all 99 of 'em; I need a machine gun".
+Eminem referenced the lyrics in his track "So Much Better" on The Marshall Mathers LP 2 album, with the lines "I got 99 problems and a bitch ain't one/ She's all 99 of 'em; I need a machine gun".